-Applications for LE China are now open!
+Applications for LE China are closed!

 Note: The LE China program is unique among the LE programs because you will be living and working with Chinese living and teaching partners from Nanjing University.

 We will then take the bullet train to Nanjing where we will meet the Nanjing University students who will be our Teaching Partners and Living Partners.
 In Nanjing, you will also be able to tour the city and see where the Chinese volunteers attend university.
 The formal in-country training will also begin with volunteers and Teaching Partners working together to brainstorm curricula and lesson plans.

 From there, we will take the train to a small city (location TBA), where we will separate into our respective villages.
 There will be approximately four to five volunteers per village.
 All volunteers will meet again for a midpoint trip two weeks into the program.
 After the program, volunteers can travel with other volunteers or return home.

 - Energetic, enthusiastic, and patient!